How to Prevent Nurse Back Pain at Your Facility: 5 Tips

 3. Supply Patient Transfer Devices

 Another way to provide back support for nurses is to adopt or install patient transfer devices designed to relieve pressure and friction during heavy lifting.
-There are a number of devices that have been created to assist nurses in moving patients.
-This includes:
+There are a number of devices that have been created to assist nurses in moving patients, including:

 4. Hire a Lifting Team